-The purpose of sales pipeline management is to provide sales teams with insight into sales opportunities.
-Sales pipeline management also allows teams to understand the company’s overall revenue generation and growth potential by providing a visual representation of the sales process and all buying stages.
+The purpose of sales pipeline management is to provide sales teams with insight into the progress of sales opportunities.
+Sales pipeline management is a visual representation of the sales process and all buying stages.
+It allows teams to understand the company’s overall revenue generation and growth potential.

-This visualization helps sales reps determine what stage a buyer is currently in and what content and interactions brought them to this stage.
-It also helps sales reps determine the next actions they should take to move the buyer forward in the pipeline towards becoming a customer.
-Essentially, a sales pipeline illustrates how many deals a sales rep can expect to close in a given time-frame in comparison to their sales goals.
+This visualization helps sellers and sales managers determine what stage a buyer is currently in and what content and interactions brought them to this stage.
+It also helps sellers determine the next actions they should take to move the buyer forward in the pipeline towards becoming a customer.
+Essentially, a sales pipeline illustrates how many deals a seller can expect to close in a given time-frame in comparison to their sales goals.

 According to the Harvard Business Review, a standard sales pipeline management process generates 18% more revenue than those without a standard process.
-Thus, we decided to put together a list of common mistakes to avoid when executing sales pipeline management in your organization.
-Check out the list below to learn from other sales teams’ mistakes — and avoid learning it the hard way.
+Based on the conversations we had with customers and B2B buyers, we compiled a list of tips that they have implemented to improve their sales pipeline management.

 One of the most common mistakes sales teams make when developing a plan for sales pipeline management is not defining the stages of the pipeline.
-Let’s face it — sales pipelines are not one-size-fits-all.
+Sales pipelines are not one-size-fits-all.
 Different sales teams may have different sales pipeline stages that fit their sales cycle best.

 While defining your pipeline stages, it’s important for your entire team to understand: